ivan-betev/sn-catalog-item-explorer/README.md

 # Catalog Item Explorer

-Catalog Item Explorer is a powerful ServiceNow widget designed to enhance the catalog browsing experience within your Service Portal.
+Catalog Item Explorer is a ServiceNow widget designed to enhance the catalog browsing experience within your Service Portal.
 It provides users with a convenient way to navigate and explore catalog items alphabetically, making it easier than ever to locate and access items in your ServiceNow catalog.

 ## Main Idea - Learning Resource